 Probiotics are live organisms found in food that increase the number of healthy microbes in our gut.
 Probiotics have been found to aid in food digestion and support the immune system.
 Probiotics are living organisms and exist in fermented foods.
 Some common probiotic-containing foods are yogurt, kimchi, or sauerkraut.

 For those who do not consume many probiotic-containing foods, supplementation is not uncommon.
 Speak with your health professional before adding any supplements to your daily routine!

 Postbiotics are the byproduct of the probiotic process in the gut.
 Postbiotics result from the fermentation process and are the components that make prebiotics and probiotics beneficial to the body.
 For the most part, consuming both prebiotics and probiotics should promote the process of postbiotic in a healthy GI system.

 Here at Nutrition for Longevity, your gut health is one of our top priorities.
 We believe in a good soil microbiome, which creates a rich and nutrient-dense plant microbiome.
-The fruits and vegetables in our kits are organic and come directly from our farm to your meals will help you get started on improving your gut health!
-If you still have questions about your gut health, check out our blog to improve your gut health!
+The fruits and vegetables in our healthy meal plans are organic and come directly from our farm to your meals will help you get started on improving your gut health!
+If you still have questions about your gut health or any of our healthy meal plans, check out our blog to improve your gut health!